01 of 32

 A Touch of Mod

 Four large concrete pavers, some stumps, an umbrella, and a vintage butterfly chair give a mod vibe to the patio and tank pool pad at the Los Angeles home of set designer Patrick Dunn-Baker and Erika Leon.Continue to 25 of 32 below.

 Protection and Privacy

-It gets hot in Gainesville, Texas, so the owner of The Red Pony Boutique likes to cool off in privacy in her trough pool with a lattice-top wood screen, umbrella in a galvanized container, and some colorful towels.
+When it gets hot in Gainesville, Texas, the owner of The Red Pony Boutique likes to cool off in privacy in her trough pool with a lattice-top wood screen, umbrella in a galvanized container, and some colorful towels.
 The cover helps keep the pool debris-free and is a smart, safe idea when children are around.Continue to 26 of 32 below.

 26 of 32